ragibson/Steganography/README.md

     Filesize tag:                    3 B

 ### Hiding Data
-Using num_lsb, input_image_path, input_file_path, and steg_image_path, we hide
+Using num_lsb, input_image_path, input_file_path, steg_image_path, and compression,
-data in the input image and write the result to the steganographed image.
+we hide data in the input image and write the result to the steganographed image.
 The command hide_data() will produce output similar to the following:

     >>> hide_data()
     Hiding 1566763 bytes
-    Runtime: 7.22 s
+    Runtime: 6.11 s

 ### Recovering Data
 Using num_lsb, steg_image_path, and output_file_path we recover data from the